- An emergency can be either a Distress or an Urgency condition as defined in the “Pilot/Controller Glossary.”

 - Aircraft in an emergency situation occurring in their respective area.

 - Aircraft on a combination VFR/IFR or an airfiled IFR flight plan and 30 minutes have passed since the pilot requested IFR clearance and neither communication nor radar contact can be established with it.
-For SAR purposes, these aircraft are treated the same as IFR aircraft.
+For purposes, these aircraft are treated the same as IFR aircraft.

 - Overdue or missing aircraft which have been authorized to operate in accordance with special VFR clearances.